Darrell Henderson Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Henderson put up zero rushing yards in his single career matchup against the Ravens, 39.5 fewer yards than his over/under in Sunday's game.
+- Against the Ravens, Henderson's zero rushing yards in his single career matchup are 39.5 fewer than his over/under in Sunday's game.

-- Henderson did not have a touchdown run in that contest against the Ravens.

-- The Ravens have the NFL's best defense against the run, allowing 85.6 yards per game.
+- In terms of defending against the run, the Ravens are first in the league, conceding 85.6 yards per game.

-- The Ravens have allowed 12 rushing touchdowns, seventh in the league.
+- The Ravens have given up 12 rushing touchdowns, seventh in the league.

 Recent Performances

-- Against the Vikings last week, Henderson rushed one time for 17 yards (17 yards per carry).
+- In last week's matchup with the Vikings, Henderson ran for 17 yards on one carry (averaging 17 yards per attempt).

-- During his last three games, Henderson has rushed for 40 yards on seven carries (13.3 ypg).
+- Henderson has 40 yards on seven carries (13.3 ypg) over his last three outings.

 Henderson's Los Angeles Teammates